christopher-l/space-bar/README.md

 -   Scroll through workspaces by mouse wheel over the panel
 -   Customize the appearance

-## Limitations

--   Adding workspaces by dragging a window in overview between existing workspaces is not recognized and will confuse workspace names

 ## Build

 The source code of this extension is written in TypeScript.
 The following command will build the